 - 1. Unnecessary Many governments fail to provide evidence of a substantial, legitimate threat that requires such unduly broad foreign influence legislation.
 Further, many countries already have laws addressing key issues, such as disclosure requirements for groups engaged in partisan political activities. - 2.
 Ineffective Some foreign influence laws are justified by claiming they will combat illegal money laundering or clandestine foreign funding of political influence operations.
-Yet, these laws often do little to deter this type of activity, which is frequently clandestine or illegal and so those involved are unlikely to register.
-Other strategies, like appropriately targeted law enforcement training, may be more likely to be effective. - 3.
+Yet, these laws often do little to deter this type of activity which is frequently clandestine or illegal and so those involved are unlikely to register.
+A 2023 Australian parliamentary review report of FITS, for example, found "the scheme has failed to achieve its intended purpose with little of consequence apparent." - 3.
 Discriminatory Foreign influence laws often only apply to foreign funding to nonprofits.
 This is a form of discrimination and sectoral inequality.
 Cross-border funding of nonprofits is similar to other types of cross-border funding.
 Commercial enterprises often seek out foreign investment, individuals benefit from family remittances from abroad, and governments often receive loans from international investors or foreign governments.
 Nonprofits should also be able to access international funding and engage in cross-border collaboration.
 Laws that only apply to nonprofits are often designed not to target foreign influence but rather to target nonprofits. - 4.
 Overbroad and Vague Many foreign influence laws are overbroad or vague, creating undue burdens and providing government discretion in enforcement that can be used against disfavored voices. - 5.
 Stigmatizing Many foreign influence laws have stigmatizing requirements that seem designed not to promote transparency but chill speech.
-For example, under some laws, covered actors must register in a "foreign agent" registry and disclose on all their materials that they are a "foreign agent," which often has
+For example, under some laws, covered actors must register in a "foreign agent" registry and

-- the connotation of a spy.
+- disclose on all their materials that they are a "foreign agent," which often has the connotation of a spy.
 Often, merely having to register in a registry of those representing foreign interests is stigmatizing as it implies an organization is not representing its own members or acting purely to further its mission. - 6.
 Excessive Reporting and Audits Foreign influence laws frequently have excessive reporting requirements and detailed audits.
 These are on top of additional regulatory requirements that nonprofits must also comply with regardless of whether they receive foreign funding.
 These additional requirements distract civil society from helping communities and furthering their beneficial missions.
 They also provide the government with opportunities to launch investigations into disfavored organizations. - 7.
 Excessive Penalties Some foreign influence laws carry criminal penalties for CSO staff, disproportionately high financial sanctions, or can lead to closure of the organization for even relatively minor violations of the legislation.
 Such penalties have a chilling impact and can lead CSOs to pre-emptively avoid foreign funding altogether or shut down. - 8.
 More Targeted Approaches Available Governments may have legitimate concerns about making transparent certain types of foreign funding or influence.
 However, any response should be rights-based and narrowly tailored to address a legitimate goal.
+For example, a carefully targeted registry of direct lobbying activity of public officials may be an appropriate response to address secretive foreign government lobbying.
+However, in many instances, a foreign influence registry is a poor fit for addressing concerns about foreign influence.
+Other strategies, like appropriate law enforcement training, creating a protective legal environment for journalists so they can investigate malign foreign influence, or risk-based sectoral strategies to combatting foreign influence may be more effective.
+For instance, in Australia universities have criticized FITS for being an ineffective and burdensome response to concerns about malign foreign influence in the educational sector, while they claim more targeted, risk-based strategies that were developed in cooperation with universities have been more successful.